The University of Texas at Dallas

 Email: utdissa@gmail.com

-John Marshall Pre Law Society
+John Marshall Pre-Law Society (JMPLS)

 Moot Court

 An exercise in appellate advocacy, UTD’s Moot Court is modeled after the appellate procedure employed in state and federal courts.
 Students are given a hypothetical case and about 20-25 actual precedents with which to construct both petitioner and respondent oral arguments on a Constitutional Law topic to present to the Supreme Court of the United States.
 Students take a class to develop, practice and refine oral arguments for tournament competition.
-To participate on the team, students must be enrolled in the Moot Court class, which is designed to run for an entire academic year and has a limit of twelve.
+To participate on the team, students must be enrolled in the Moot Court class, which is designed to run for an entire academic year and has a limit of 12.
 Instructor permission is required to enroll, with the strong preference that the student has taken Constitutional Law or an equivalent class beforehand.

 Email: joanne.joiner@utdallas.edu

-Omicron Delta Epsilon
+Omicron Delta Epsilon (ODE)

-The objectives of Omicron Delta Epsilon (ODE) are recognition of scholastic attainment and the honoring of outstanding achievements in economics; the establishment of closer ties between students and faculty in economics within colleges and universities, and among colleges and universities.
+The objectives of ODE are recognition of scholastic attainment and the honoring of outstanding achievements in economics; the establishment of closer ties between students and faculty in economics within colleges and universities, and among colleges and universities.
+Visit the ODE membership page to apply/pay for membership.

 Advisor: Luba Ketsler